parkergeis/Fantasy-Baseball-App/README.md

 # Fantasy-Baseball-App
  The fantasy baseball app is a great tool to help all fantasy teams in the ESPN Head-to-Head Categories Fantasy Baseball league.
-It is updated every morning to add the previous day's data.
+For the best viewing experience, I recommend shrinking the side panel to allow the visuals to grow as much as possible.
+The data source is updated every morning to add the previous day's data.
+Upon initial release, the data will only reflect current if the changes are committed to the GitHub repository.

  This Streamlit web app can be found at https://fantasy-baseball-botkinsbg.streamlit.app/